The definitive annotated translation of Marcus Aurelius's Meditations

-Marcus Aurelius Antoninus was the sixteenth emperor of Rome -- and by far the most powerful and wealthy man in the world.
-Yet he was also an intensely private person, with a rich interior life and deep reservoirs of personal insight.
-He collected his thoughts in notebooks, gems which have come to be called his Meditations.
-Never intended for publication, the work survived his death and has proved an inexhaustible source of wisdom and one of the most important Stoic texts of all time.
-In often passionate language, the entries range from essays to one-line aphorisms, and from profundity to bitterness.
+Marcus Aurelius Antoninus (121-180 CE) was the sixteenth emperor of Rome-and the most powerful man in the world.
+Yet he was also an intensely private person, with a rich interior life and one of the wisest minds of his generation.
+He collected his thoughts in notebooks that have come to be called his Meditations.
+Never intended for publication, the work has proved an inexhaustible source of wisdom and one of the most important Stoic texts of all time.

-This annotated edition will be the definitive translation of this classic and much-beloved text, with copious notes that will illuminate one of the greatest works of popular philosophy for new readers and enrich the understanding of even the most hardcore Stoic.
+This annotated edition offers the definitive translation of this classic and much beloved text, from world-renowned classics expert Robin Waterfield.
+Illuminating one of the greatest works of popular philosophy for new readers, it enriches the understanding of even the most devoted Stoic.

 Marcus Aurelius reigned from 161 AD to 180 AD - perhaps the only true philosopher-king in the history of the world.
 In his MEDITATIONS, a series of notes to himself, he formulated his pantheist Stoic beliefs with a passionate religious conviction.
 The MEDITATIONS were written day by day, in every situation including war.
 They often appear to be responses to the stress of supreme power, from the imminent fear of death in battle, to the trials of everyday life.